PriME: Privacy-aware Membership profile Estimation in networks: Introduction

 with the minimum taken over all possible permutations of the community labels and prove that the estimation loss of MIXED-SCORE converges to $0$ at a $n^{-1/2}$ rate.
-In \cite{jin2017sharp} the authors show that this rate is, in fact, minimax optimal under the assumption $\theta_{\max} \le C\theta_{\min}$ for some $C>0$, where $\theta_{\max}$ and $\theta_{\min}$ are the maximum and minimum values of $\theta$.
-Later, this assumption was relaxed through a modified algorithm in \cite{ke2022optimal}.
+In \citet{ke2022optimal}, the authors prove that this rate is minimax optimal using a method that combines SCORE normalization with spectral clustering.
 It is also worthwhile to mention that some other methods have also been considered to recover communities in MMSBM like a spectral method based on $K$-medians clustering in \cite{article_levina} and a Bayesian approach using a Dirichlet prior on the rows of $\Pi$ in \cite{NIPS2008_8613985e}.

 In this paper, we focus on ensuring \emph{Local Differential Privacy} (Local DP) (see \cite{yang2020local} for a survey) in estimating $\Pi$ from $\mathscr G$.
 This distinguishes itself from \emph{central Differential Privacy} (central DP) (first introduced in \cite{dwork2006differential}) by eliminating the reliance on a trusted curator, providing us with a more robust privacy guarantee, reducing the risk of data leakage and unauthorized disclosure of information.
 The notion of Local DP is particularly relevant to community detection problems.
 For example, consider a healthcare network where patient data is shared for research purposes \cite{abouelmehdi2018big}.
 Local DP ensures that the privacy of individual patients is maintained, preventing the leakage of sensitive medical conditions or personal information.
 Similarly, in social networks and financial transactions, Local DP safeguards user identities and affiliations, thwarting potential threats and breaches.